Tuesday, 9 March 2021

 DEFINITION OF COUNT

-The count represents the number of times of 840 yard of yarn in 1 pound weight and the hank represents the number of times of 840 yard of sliver or roving in 1 pound weight.
+The count represents the number of hanks of 840 yard of yarn in 1 pound weight and the hank represents the number of hanks of 840 yard of sliver or roving in 1 pound weight.

-Count = The number of times 840 yards/Yarn weight (in pound)
+Count = The number of hanks of 840 yards/Yarn weight (in pound)

 For example,